SpencerDawkins/media-hdr-wireless/draft-kaippallimalil-tsvwg-media-hdr-wireless.md

 - GTP-extensions: A media server (or relay) that is customized for 3GPP systems sends media header extensions over the GTP-U protocol which is then used by the wireless (3GPP) router to classify packets.
 This solution if adopted by 3GPP (and media server implementations to support the GTP protocol) only address these issues for 3GPP systems, but not WiFi.

 - Key-sharing: In this case, media packet encryption keys are shared with trusted wireless providers.
 Wireless routers use the keys to decrypt media packets, inspect RTP or other media headers and classify for the wireless network.
 This method breaks end-to-end security of media packets and places very high processing demands on wireless routers to decrypt packets.

-# Acknowledgments
-{:numbered="false"}

-Thanks to Tiru Reddy for extensive discussions on security, metadata and UDP options formats in this draft.

-Thanks to Dan Wing for input on security and reliability of messages for this draft.

-Xavier De Foy and the authors of this draft have discussed the similarities and differences of this draft with the MoQ draft for carrying media metadata.

-The authors wish to thank Mike Heard, Sebastian Moeller and Tom Herbert for discussions on metadata fields, fragmentation and various transport aspects.